ra559/cis106/labs/lab1.md

 ### Question 2
 On the top left corner, click on “Random Distribution” and answer the following questions from the distro you got.
-1. What is the OS Type:
+1. What is the name of the distribution and the OS Type:
    * **Type your answer here**

 2. Which major distro is it based on?